GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

 \subsection{Multivariate analysis: unsupervised}

 Unsupervised multivariate analysis attempts to identify structure between all the logratios in the form of underlying dimensions, often called factors, or groups of samples or groups of variables, also called clusters.
 Cluster analysis is the easiest to understand and interpret, since forming groups of objects is a natural objective in the sciences.
-There are generally two types of clustering algorithms: hierarchical clustering, usually applied to less than 100 objects in order to show the results in a dendrogram, and non-hierarchical clustering, usually applied to large to very large sets of objects where the objective is just to partition the objects into internally homogenous groups, called clusters.
+There are generally two types of clustering algorithms: hierarchical clustering, usually applied to less than approximately 100--150 objects in order to show the results in a dendrogram (although we will show it for the 270 samples), and non-hierarchical clustering, usually applied to large to very large sets of objects where the objective is just to partition the objects into internally homogenous groups, called clusters.
 The data set here of 270 samples is already grouped into the five phases, but how would a clustering algorithm group the samples simply based on their geochemical compositions, without any external knowledge?

-In order to perform clustering, a distance function between objects is required, and there are several possibilities: \begin{enumerate} \item Transform the compositional data to centered logratios (CLRs) and then use Euclidean distance.
-This is clustering on the (unweighted) logratio distances. \item As above, transform the compositional data to centered logratios (CLRs) but then alternatively use nonhierarchical k-means clustering, which also uses Euclidean distance. \item Transform the compositional data to optimal additive logratios (ALRs) and then use Euclidean distance, where optimality is defined as producing the geometry closest to the geometry of all logratios \citep{GreenacreMartinezBlasco:21}. \item Use chi-square distance between the original sample compositions, i.e., the distance inherent in correspondence analysis. \end{enumerate}
+In order to perform clustering, a distance function between objects is required, and there are several possibilities: \begin{enumerate} \item Transform the compositional data to CLRs and then use Euclidean distance.
+This is clustering on the (unweighted) logratio distances. \item As above, transform the compositional data to CLRs but then alternatively use nonhierarchical k-means clustering, which also uses Euclidean distance. \item Transform the compositional data to ALRs, either statistically optimal ones, or based on geochemical justification, and then use Euclidean distance; here statistical optimality is defined as producing the geometry closest to the geometry of all logratios \citep{GreenacreMartinezBlasco:21}. \end{enumerate}

+There is a fourth option, namely to use the chi-square distance inherent in correspondence analysis, which is a useful alternative for compositional data with zeros -- see the discussion in Section 4.
+Here we show the results of the hierarchical clustering of the first option, with some results for the third one and the chi-square option given in Supplementary Material Section S5.